import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 This rule takes the following option:

 - `src`: an array with files/paths to be analyzed.
-It only for applies for unused exports.
+It only applies to unused exports.
 Defaults to `process.cwd()`, if not provided
-- `ignoreExports`: an array with files/paths for which unused exports will not be reported (e.g module entry points)
+- `ignoreExports`: an array with files/paths for which unused exports will not be reported (e.g module entry points in a published package)
 - `missingExports`: if `true`, files without any exports are reported
-- `unusedExports`: if `true`, exports without any usage within other modules are reported.
+- `unusedExports`: if `true`, exports without any static usage within other modules are reported.

 ### Example for missing exports